src4026/history-notes/content/The Making of the National Movement 1870s-1947.md

 > - Although it was greatest in Bengal, its effect reached other places as well.
 For instance, it was known as the *Vandemataram Movement* in deltaic Andhra.

 - In 1906, a group of Muslim landlords and nawabs formed the All India Muslim Leage at Dacca.
 Unlike others, the Muslim League supported the partition of Bengal.
-- The League demanded separate electorates for Muslims, resulting in reservation of seats in the coucil for Muslims.
+- The League demanded separate electorates for Muslims, resulting in reservation of seats in the council[^council] for Muslims.
 These could be elected by Muslim votes.
 This decision tempted various politicians to obtain support by distributing favours to their own religious groups.
 - Meanwhile, the Congress split in 1907.
-The Moderates refused to agree with the boycott and "revolutionary violence" visioned by the Radicals.
+The Moderates refused to agree with the boycott and "revolutionary violence"[^rv] visioned by the Radicals.
 Then, the Congress was dominated by Moderators with outside influence from Tilak's followers.
 However, the factions united in December 1915.
 - The next year (1916), the Congress and the Muslim League signed the Lucknow Pact to collaborate for representing the government in the country.

 # The Growth of Mass Nationalism

+- From the year 1919, the struggle against British rule spread all over with numerous people participating from different sections of society - a mass movement.
+- Due to the First World War, the government imposed higher taxes to compensate for the increase in war supplies.
+This allowed Indian industries and business groups to expand and gain profit.
+These business groups demanded more opportunities for development.
+In this, they began supporting the Congress as well.
+- A large number of villagers were pressured to join the army for an "alien cause".
+When the soldiers returned, they had experienced the affect of imperialism and tensions arose.
+- Adding to this, in 1917, a Russian revolution took place.
+Ideals of socialism and workers' struggles inspired Indian nationalists.

+## The advent of Mahatma Gandhi

+> [!important] In 1895, along with other Indians, Mahatma Gandhi established the Natal Congress to fight against racial discrimination.

+- In 1915, Gandhiji returned to India.
+At first, he decided to travel throughout the country to analyse the situation of the people.
+- His earliest works were in the local movements in Champaran, Kheda, and Ahmedabad where he met Rajendra Prasad and Vallabhbhai Patel.
+- In Ahmedabad, he led a successful millworkers' strike in 1918.

+## The Rowlatt Satyagraha

+> [!info] The Rowlatt Act curbed fundamental rights such as the freedom of expression and strengthened police powers.

+- In 1919, Gandhiji gave a call for a *satyagrapaha* against the Rowlatt Act that the British had passed.
+He asked the Indians to observer 6 April 1919 as a day of non-violent opposition, "humiliation and prayer" and *hartal* (strike).
+- The government attempted violent methods to suppress these strikes.
+The Jallianwala Bagh Massacre ordered by General Dyer in Amritsar on Baisakhi day were among them.
+- In pain and anger, Rabindranath Tagore revoked his knighthood[^knighthood].

+> [!summary] During the Rowlatt Satyagraha, the people actively tried to ensure that Hindus and Muslims were united to oppose the British.
+Gandhiji always saw India as the land for *all* of the people who lived in the country.

+## Khilafat agitation and the Non-Cooperation Movement

 [^sovereign]: The capacity to act independently without outside influence.
 [^publicist]: Someone who publicises an idea by circulating information, writing reports, speaking at meetings.
 [^repeal]: To undo law; to official end the validity of something such as a law
+[^rv]: The use of violence to make a radical change in society.
+[^council]: An appointed or elected body of people with an administrative advisory or representative function.
+[^knighthood]: An honour granted by the British Crown for exceptional personal achievement or public service.